grem11n/blog/content/post/crossplane.md

 helm install crossplane --namespace crossplane-system crossplane-master/crossplane --devel --version v1.0.0
 ```

-As you can see, the official documentation suggests installing Crossplane into a separate NameSpace.
+As you can see, the official documentation suggests installing Crossplane into a separate namespace.
 It doesn't necessarily, but having a separate namespace for it can save you some time if you need to debug something.
 Also, make sure to check the [documentation](https://crossplane.io/docs/v1.0/reference/install.html) for installation options.

 ### Install a public cloud provider